RandomSearch18/a-level-project/docs/readme.md

 I decided not to simplify the graph, because I encountered an error when trying to do so:

-> `osmnx._errors.GraphSimplifacationError`: This graph has already been simplified, cannot simplify it again.
+> `osmnx._errors.GraphSimplificationError`: This graph has already been simplified, cannot simplify it again.

 ![](assets/sprint-1/cannot-simplify-graph.png)